KevinTapol/SweetTreatVixen/README.md

 <img src="./public/imgs/qrcode.jpg" width="100%" alt="#"/>
 -[x] create a separate airtable for Marlet since free tier includes emails only from collaborators *Also created brand new env for Marlet's free airtable account.
 Awaiting response for success.*

+-[x]change useState logic for forms to 1 object instead of 5 useState strings *I had to update the AirData object to reflect changes and the onChange per each input by name value*